-If a resident is locked out of his or her room, he or she must go to the Public Safety desk for assistance.
+If a resident is locked out of their room, they must go to the Public Safety desk for assistance.
 A Public Safety Officer, the Assistant Director of Residence Life, or a Resident Assistant may let a student into the student's assigned room.
 No individual will be granted access to a room that they are not assigned to.
 The RC reserves the right to impose lockout charges if lockouts become a burden to security and staff.